 Having your own bathroom and shower is a good idea for privacy and social distancing as some campgrounds are not opening their bathhouses.
 Some owners may offer to dump the tanks for you for an extra fee.
 But you will need to decide which camping chores you’re comfortable doing before you rent.

 - Slide-out kitchen

 - Rear backup camera

-Depending on your travel plans, you will need to see if the rental is stationary or you can transport.
+Depending on your travel plans, you will need to see if the rental is stationary or if you can transport it.
 Some RVs are a permanent setup.
 You want to avoid these if you’re going to go on a cross-country road trip.